-The diagram in the sidebar, Geometric Distance Functions (page 296) shows two different ways of calculating the distance between points 1 and 2 using the differences A and B. The Euclidean distance function takes the square root of the sum of the squared differences on each dimension; in two dimensions, this is the familiar Pythagorean Theorem to calculate the length of the hypotenuse of a right triangle, where the exponent applied to the differences is 2.
-In contrast, the City Block distance function, so-named because it is the natural way to measure distances in cities with "gridlike" street plans, simply adds up the differences on each dimension, which is equivalent to an exponent of 1.
+The diagram "Geometric Distance Functions" shows two different ways of calculating the distance between points 1 and 2 using the differences A and B. The Euclidean distance function takes the square root of the sum of the squared differences on each dimension; in two dimensions, this is the familiar Pythagorean Theorem to calculate the length of the hypotenuse of a right triangle, where the exponent applied to the differences is 2.
+In contrast, the City Block distance function, so-named because it is the natural way to measure distances in cities with "gridlike" street plans, adds up the differences on each dimension, which is equivalent to an exponent of 1.